-Having supported Alicia Keys, Sam Smith and Emeli Sandé on tour, Jacob is now playing to festival crowds including Lollapalooza, Austin City Limits, The Meadows, Firefly, and Outside Lands.
-The New York Times named Jacob one of “12 Notable Acts” at SXSW.
-This fall, Jacob will embark on his headlining North American Into the Wild tour.
-The tour will kick off with a show at LA’s The Roxy on November 2nd, which sold out three months in advance, and will run through December 5th in Atlanta.
+Having supported Alicia Keys, Sam Smith and Emeli Sandé on tour, Jacob is now selling out headlining shows around the globe and playing to festival crowds including Coachella, BottleRock and Shaky Knees.
+Last summer, Jacob played Lollapalooza, Austin City Limits, The Meadows, Firefly, and Outside Lands, with The New York Times naming Jacob one of “12 Notable Acts” at SXSW.